CGCookie/retopoflow/help/changelist.md

 ## Blender versions

-As of the time of this release, RetopoFlow has been tested to work well with Blender&nbsp;2.80--2.92α.
+As of the time of this release, RetopoFlow has been tested to work well with Blender&nbsp;2.83&nbsp;(LTS)--2.92α.

-RetopoFlow is slightly visually different starting in Blender&nbsp;2.83β.
-Since this is only a visual change---RF works just the same in all versions---we do not plan to correct for this by making RF visually consistent across all versions of Blender.

 Note: This version of RetopoFlow will *not* work in Blender&nbsp;2.79b or earlier.